chinedufn/dom-filenameify/README.md

 dom-filenameify [![npm version](https://badge.fury.io/js/dom-filenameify.svg)](http://badge.fury.io/js/dom-filenameify) [![Build Status](https://travis-ci.org/chinedufn/dom-filenameify.svg?branch=master)](https://travis-ci.org/chinedufn/dom-filenameify) [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)
 ====================

-> Browserify transform that adds filenames as attributes to your DOM elements to help locate them in code via inspect element
+> A browserify transform that adds filenames as attributes to your DOM elements to help locate them in code via inspect element

 ## Initial Motivation

 If you've ever helped with onboarding someone onto a team you've likely gotten a flood of "How do I find *BLANK?*" questions.

-Proceeded by the few minutes that your teammate has already spent digging around before they asked you.

-Followed by a few minutes of you answering that question.

-As well as the five minutes that you're about to spend context switching back into whatever it was that you were working on.

-`dom-filenameify` hopes to address part of this problem.
-Specifically, it helps you with finding the code for a DOM element that you see in your browser.
+`dom-filenameify` hopes to address part of this problem by annotating DOM nodes in your browser with an attribute that tells you where to find it in code.

 ---